Tellusant/docs/posts/south-africa-subnational-ict-opportunities.md

 1. The largest opportunity by far is still in the greater Johannesburg area.
 However, non-city areas in KwaZulu-Natal (capital: Durban) and Western Cape (capital: Cape Town).
 2. 89% of the opportunity comes from half of the entities.
 This is below the often used (but incorrect) 80/20 rule.
+3. The potential of 1.7 million households represent 10% of all households.
+This means that South Africa is highly penetrated and close to the top of the s-curve.

+4. Compare this to what meets the eye.
+Median and average internet penetration is 34%. **Superficially**, this indicates a large upside.
+But the detailed analysis above proves that the upside is moderate to low.

+  Only strong economic development over coming years, with a rapidly growing middle class, can change this conclusion.
+But this is not in site.

 <img  src="assets/images/tellusant-south-africa-ict-market-opportunities.svg" width="400" alt="South Africa ICT Market Opportunities">